truesellj/JSFunSummer2021/docs/InstallationGuideWindows.md

 ### ESLint

-ESLint is a linter, meaning that it will point out potential errors while you are typing in a code editor like Visual Studio Code, Atom or Sublime.
+ESLint is a linter, meaning that it will point out potential errors while you are typing in a code editor like Visual Studio Code.

 To install ESLint, type this in Git Bash: